hugnol/TestrRepo/README.md

 # Dobot Magician with Python - Starter Guide
 *Disclaimer: This guide will cover starting out with the DoBot Magician using Windows.
-No other operating system is guaranteed to work with the method bellow, but it will be similar.*
+Using other operating systems won't guarantee that the methods used in this guide will work.*

 The [DoBot Magician](https://www.dobot.cc/dobot-magician/product-overview.html) is a fun mechanical arm with alot of functionallity.
 Thanks to the large array of peripherals available it can do many tasks if operated correctly.
 The main means of controling the DoBot Magician is the [Magician Studio](https://www.dobot.cc/downloadcenter/dobot-magician.html#most-download) application and it is easy to use for people of any age.